cdizzel/Bioinformatics-Tools/README.md

 Cmcalc.py will determine corrected map distances (CM) based on relative frequency (RF) inputs and log them to a CSV file of your choice.

+Poisson.py is a simple poisson distribution calculator.
+Inputs are mean and I value.

 These programs will run on Python with no dependencies.